accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/controle-son-declenche-automatiquement.md

 ---
-title: Control (sound triggered automatically)
+title: Control (automatically triggered sound)
 ---

-Ability for the user to stop or restart an automatically triggered sound.
+Allows the user to stop or restart an automatically triggered sound.

-Note: The sound control method should be available as the first element on the page.
+Note: the sound control method should be available as the first element on the page.